Pilates

 Today, it remains one of the most intelligent and enduring systems of physical conditioning — designed for lasting strength, mobility, and functional control.

-🧬 ORIGINS: Where Pilates Began — And Why That Still Matters
+🧬 ORIGINS: How Pilates Developed — And Why That Matters

-Pilates was created by Joseph Hubertus Pilates, a German-born physical trainer who first developed his method while interned during World War I in the UK.
+Pilates was developed by Joseph Hubertus Pilates, a German-born physical trainer whose work evolved over several decades in the early 20th century.

 Joseph Pilates with a client at his studio in New York City (Oct 1961)